By Darmon Richter. Edited by Damon Murray, Stephen Sorrell.

 UPS GROUND IN THE CONTINENTAL U.S. FOR CONSUMER ONLINE ORDERS

-Featured images are reproduced from Chernobyl: A Stalkers Guide, the newest addition to FUEL Publishing's series of books on the profound aesthetic and cultural mysteries of the Soviet world.
-In this case, researcher Darmon Richter goes beyond typical disaster tourist hotspots to photograph previously undocumented regions of the Chernobyl Exclusion Zone, where he once worked as a tour guide while making illegal "stalker" forays on the sly.
+On April 26, 1986, the Chernobyl Nuclear Power Plant, near the Soviet city of Pripyat, broke down.
+The reactor explosion and radioactive contamination combined to create one of the worst and most horrifying nuclear disasters in history—both in terms of cost and casualties.
+Today, thirty-five years later, we're commemorating the disaster with these photographs from Chernobyl: A Stalkers’ Guide, the newest addition to FUEL Publishing's series of books on the profound aesthetic and cultural mysteries of the Soviet world.
+For this project, researcher Darmon Richter went beyond typical disaster tourist hotspots to photograph previously undocumented regions of the Chernobyl Exclusion Zone, where he once worked as a tour guide while making illegal "stalker" forays on the sly.
 In his Prologue, Richter writes, "Chernobyl today is a place of greenery and life, of branches sagging under overripe fruit, and of wild animals that in the decades of our absence have begun to lose their distrust of humans.
 Wild foxes will eat bread from the palm of your hand, while all around, symbols of the former regime crumble beneath the burden of flowers, berries and ants.
-It is a place where the humble might find infinite beauty, where the curious may glimpse natures future order in a posthuman world" continue to blog
+It is a place where the humble might find infinite beauty, where the curious may glimpse nature’s future order in a posthuman world…" continue to blog

 FORMAT: Hbk, 8 x 6.5 in. / 248 pgs / 190 color.
 LIST PRICE: U.S. $34.95 LIST PRICE: CANADA $48.95 ISBN: 9781916218420 PUBLISHER: FUEL Publishing AVAILABLE: 10/20/2020 DISTRIBUTION: D.A.P.
 RETAILER DISC: TRADE PUBLISHING STATUS: Active AVAILABILITY: In stock TERRITORY: NA ONLY